deepcausality-rs/deep_causality/README.md

 ### Causal State Machine

-A causal state machine is used to model a context-free system where each cause maps to a known effect.
-For example, a sensor network screens an industry site for smoke, fire, and explosions.
-Because the sensors are reliable, whenever the sensor exceeds a certain threshold, an alert will be raises.
-This kind of system could be implemented in many different ways, but as the example shows, the causal state machine makes the system relatively easy to maintain and extent.
-New sensors, for example from a drone inspection, can be added and evaluated dynamically.
+A causal state machine models a context-free system where each cause maps to a known effect.
+The example below models a sensor network that screens an industry site for smoke, fire, and explosions.
+Because the sensors are reliable, an alert will be raised whenever the sensor exceeds a certain threshold.

+You could implement this kind of system in many different ways, but as the example shows, the causal state machine makes the system relatively easy to maintain and extend.
+New sensors, for example, from a drone inspection, can be added and evaluated dynamically.

 [Full example code](deep_causality/examples/csm)